ShakyTruce/shakytruce.github.io/pages/starkvillek12.md

 As historian Charles Bolton notes, freedom-of-choice “placed excessive burdens on black parents and children to dismantle a dual school system that whites seemingly had no real intention of relinquishing”  (Bolton, <a href="https://mlp.ent.sirsi.net/client/en_US/msstate/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:999896/ada?qu=hardest+deal+of+all+bolton&te=ILS&lm=ALLMSU">The Hardest Deal of All,</a> 164).
 In Starkville as elsewhere, change was negligible; during the five years it existed, few African Americans attended white schools and no whites enrolled at African American schools.

-{% include feature/button.html text="Chuck Ware discusses why it might have been difficult to integrate public schools." link="https://youtu.be/GJ-kHGzQF3Y" color="success" %}
+{% include feature/button.html text="Chuck Ware discusses why it might have been difficult to integrate public schools." link="https://youtu.be/GJ-kHGzQF3Y" color="primary" centered="true" %}

 U.S. Department of Education officials and local African American leaders were not satisfied with this plan; they saw it as another attempt to delay desegregation.
 Attempting to speed up the process, Department of Education officials visited Starkville, threatened loss of funding, and then suspended federal funding in September of 1968.
 However, the dual system continued.